1 - 2

 FATMAP difficulty grade

-Popular among mountain bikers and hikers, Daniel Ridge is a moderate trail running loop with a 150' cascading waterfall near the trailhead.
+Popular among mountain bikers and trail runners, Daniel Ridge is a moderate hike with a 150' cascading waterfall near the trailhead.

-If you're limited on time, the falls is only a short walk from the trailhead and perfect for the entire family.
+If you're limited on time, the falls is only a short walk and perfect for the entire family.

 Look for the sign that denotes the way.
 Follow Davidson River Road past the fish hatchery and look for the trail on the right side of the road.

-This loop can be done in either direction, but most runners prefer clockwise.
+This loop can be done in either direction, but most prefer clockwise.